Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 KyoAni has recently announced a Violet Evergarden movie project has been released and is available on Netflix.

 The special Violet Evergarden episode that was released on blu-ray is streaming on Netflix.

-Funimation Entertainment licensed Violet Evergarden for home video release, it will be released for blu-ray on December 1st, 2020.
+Funimation Entertainment licensed Violet Evergarden for home video release, it is available now.
+Violet Evergarden: The Movie is streaming on Netflix.

 © 2018 ReViewMeMedia